 9-day Schedule for a Guided Elbrus North to South Traverse.

 Day 1.
-Meeting at Mineralnye Vody airport or railway station, taking a ride to Emanuel glade.
+Meeting at Mineralnye Vody airport or railway station, (plan arrival no later than 12:00 noon), taking a ride to Emanuel glade.

 Day 2.
 Acclimatization hike with equipment to the refuge at 3700m, followed by descent.
 Sleeping in tents or huts on Emanuel glade.